Investigating the hyperfine systematic error and relative phase in low spin-polarization alkali FID magnetometers: Theoretical Model

 The spin dynamics are approximated by the density matrix equation

 where $\varphi$~=~$\rho$/4~+~$\textbf{S}\cdot\rho\textbf{S}$ is the purely nuclear part of the density matrix \cite{appelt1998theory}.
 The first term is the time evolution of the Hamiltonian [Eq. (\ref{eq:Hamiltonian})].
-The second term describes the effect of spin-exchange collisions between alkali-metal atoms at a rate R$_\text{SE}$.
-The third term expresses the effect of spin-destruction collisions between Rb with itself and N$_2$ at a rate of R$_\text{SD}$, where R$_\text{SD}$~=~R$^\text{Rb-Rb}_\text{SD}$~+~R$^\text{Rb-N$_2$}_\text{SD}$.
-The rates of these mechanisms are given by the definition, $R_\text{SE(SD)}~{\equiv}~n_\text{Rb(N$_2$)}\sigma_\text{SE(SD)}\textit{$v_{r}$}$ \cite{allred2002high}.
-Here, $n_\text{Rb(N$_2$)}$ is the number density of the alkali-metal atoms and buffer-gas atoms, respectively, $\sigma_\text{SE(SD)}$ is the cross-section of the collision, and $\textit{$v_{r}$}$ is the relative velocity of the atoms given by $\textit{$v_{r}$}$~=~$\sqrt{8k_{B}T/{\pi}M}$ where $k_B$ is the Boltzmann constant, T is the temperature, and M is the reduced mass of the colliding pair.
+The second term describes the effect of spin-exchange collisions between alkali-metal atoms at a rate $R_\text{SE}$.
+The third term expresses the effect of spin-destruction collisions between Rb with itself and N$_2$ at a rate of $R_\text{SD}$, where $R_\text{SD}$~=~$R^\text{Rb-Rb}_\text{SD}$~+~$R^\text{Rb-N$_2$}_\text{SD}$.
+The rates of these mechanisms are given by the definition, $R_\text{SE (SD)}~{\equiv}~n_\text{Rb (N$_2$)}\sigma_\text{SE (SD)}\textit{$v_{r}$}$ \cite{allred2002high}.
+Here $n_\text{Rb (N$_2$)}$ is the number density of the alkali-metal atoms and buffer-gas atoms, respectively, $\sigma_\text{SE (SD)}$ is the cross section of the collision, and $\textit{$v_{r}$}$ is the relative velocity of the atoms given by $\textit{$v_{r}$}=\sqrt{8k_{B}T/{\pi}M}$, where $k_B$ is the Boltzmann constant, $T$ is the temperature, and $M$ is the reduced mass of the colliding pair.
 The fourth term accounts for depolarizing wall collisions.
-We assume that the lowest spin-diffusion decay mode dominates the wall collision term such that we can make the approximation D$\nabla^2\rho$ $\rightarrow$ $R_\text{W}(\rho_{e}-\rho)$ where the wall-collision rate is $R_\text{W}$~=~D$\pi^2$/($\textit{$l_{x}^2$}$~+~$\textit{$l_{y}^2$}$~+~$\textit{$l_{z}^2$}$), D is the diffusion constant, \textit{l$_i$} is the cell length along the i$^\text{th}$ axis, and $\rho_{e}$ is the equilibrium density matrix containing equal populations in all states \cite{Jau2005new}.
-The last term describes optical pumping along a single axis in the limit of high buffer gas pressure.
-This term is characterized by a pumping rate, R$_{\text{OP}}$, and a mean photon spin, \textbf{s}~=~s$\hat{\textit{z}}\in$~(-1,1) \cite{appelt1998theory}.
-Spin-exchange collisions are the dominate source of decoherence.
+We assume that the lowest spin-diffusion decay mode dominates the wall collision term such that we can make the approximation $D\nabla^2\rho~{\rightarrow}~R_\text{W}(\rho_{e}-\rho)$ where the wall-collision rate is $R_\text{W}$~=~$D\pi^2$/($\textit{$l_{x}^2$}$~+~$\textit{$l_{y}^2$}$~+~$\textit{$l_{z}^2$}$), $D$ is the diffusion constant, $l_i$ is the cell length along the \textit{i}th axis, and $\rho_{e}$ is the equilibrium density matrix containing equal populations in all states \cite{Jau2005new}.
+The last term describes optical pumping along a single axis in the limit of high buffer-gas pressure.
+This term is characterized by a pumping rate $R_{\text{OP}}$ and a mean photon spin \textbf{s}~=~s$\hat{\textit{z}}\in(-1,1)$ \cite{appelt1998theory}.
+Spin-exchange collisions are the dominant source of decoherence.
 Table \ref{tab:DecRates} shows the decoherence rates used in this paper.
-Since we applied the RWA to the Hamiltonian, we must also apply the RWA to the decoherence and pumping terms by numerically averaging such that the high-frequency counter-rotating terms are eliminated \cite{kiehl2023coherence}.
+Since we applied the RWA to the Hamiltonian, we must also apply the RWA to the decoherence and pumping terms by numerically averaging such that the high-frequency counterrotating terms are eliminated \cite{kiehl2023coherence}.